Exterior views of the VA Boston Healthcare System's three main locations. Different shots of three buildings are shown left to right.

 • Dedicated social workers

 Patients admitted to the VA Boston Healthcare System are initially classified by their mesothelioma diagnosis, including disease stage.
-This allows staff to quickly develop the right treatment program for an individual patient.
+This allows staff to develop the right treatment program for an individual patient quickly.

 Following this classification, mesothelioma treatment usually takes a multimodal approach.

-A multimodal treatment approach involves two or more medical interventions rather than one specific treatment type.
+A multimodal treatment approach involves multiple medical interventions rather than one specific treatment type.

 The experienced staff realizes that each patient’s case is unique.
-What works for one patient may not be applicable to another despite their having the same form of mesothelioma.
+What works for one patient may not apply to another despite having the same type of mesothelioma.

 A multimodal approach at VABHS may include: